redhat-appdev-practice/website/src/tracks/devtools/maven-archetypes.md

                            -Denable_pitest=true \
                            -DinteractiveMode=false
     ```
-   * This will generated while disabling interactive mode, so we have to pass the required properties on the command-line
+   * This will generate a project while disabling interactive mode, so we have to pass the required properties on the command-line
 1. Open the generated project and note the differences after our changes
 1. Both the `src/main/java` and `src/test/java` classes are in their proper package directories
    ![OpenShift Launcher](/mvn-archetype-customized-test-18.png)